-You need to do the write-up in this template carefully and concisely, highlighting your key-roleand-responsibilities (not-merely-a-job-description) and achievements as evidence for each-Competency-Element. ¶
+You need to do the write-up in this template carefully and concisely, highlighting your key role and responsibilities (not merely a job description) and achievements as evidence for each Competency-Element. ¶

-Some example points that you can elaborate as evidence are .- ¶
+Some example points that you can elaborate as evidence are:- ¶

-- Explanation of the context and justifications in which you made decisions. - Benefits of presenting technical information for review by others. - → Explanation of investigation results; and how you ensured the quality of the data used. ¶ - → Justification on choice of techniques, software, etc that guided your technical decisions. - · → Description of how you reached to particular outcome.¶ - Technological changes which affected your methods or decisions.
+- Explanation of the context and justifications in which you made decisions. - Benefits of presenting technical information for review by others. - Explanation of investigation results; and how you ensured the quality of the data-used. - → Justification on choice of techniques, software, etc that guided your technical decisions. - Description of how you reached to particular outcome. - Technological changes which affected your methods or decisions.

-Further-guidance-when-writing-up :- ¶
+Further-guidance when-writing-up:-¶

-- Focus on your individual achievements, not what the team did.
-Try as much as possible to use phrases such as "I designed", "I negotiated", "I led a construction team", "I participated in ", "I implemented", "I achieved", etc. ¶ - -Use-terms-which-can-be-understood-by-a-non-specialist-in-your-field. --Avoid-uiargon-and-unnecessary-or-unexplained-abbreviations. --¶ - te the size and complexity of the projects or tasks for which you be add direct or gal responsibility; for example, numbers of people supervise? the value infinance rms of the activity.
+- •Focus on your individual achievements, not what the team did.
+Try as much as possible to use phrases such as "I-designed", "I-negotiated", "I-led a construction team", "I-participated in ", "I-implemented", "I-achieved", etc. "¶ - Use terms-which-can-be-understood-by-a-non-specialist-in-your-field. --Avoid-uniargon-and-unnecessary-or-unexplained-abbreviations. --¶ - ate the size and complexity of the projects or tasks for which you by add director gal responsibility; for example, numbers of people supervised to the value infinal tasks.

-Your write-up with the set the main-reference during the interview of effore it is in your own interest to present your search.
+Your write-up with the main-reference during the interview and refere it is in your own interest to present your searly.

-| -----Page Break------¶
+| ------Page Break------¶

-COMPETENCY-AREAS-&-ELEMENTS= Competency- ¶ Competency-Area-A:¶ KNOWLEDGE-AND-UNDERSTANDING-OF-ENGINEERING- Comprehension-of-advanced-engineering-knowledge of-the-widely-applied- principles-underpinning-good-practice¶ □ A1¤ Broadening-personal-knowledge, understanding-and-technical-skills-in-applicant's- own-and/or-allied-fields-of-specialisation. ¶ Down activities as evidence to demonstrate this competency. ¶ t Formal training or post-graduate study-related to your role.
-Learning and/or developing new engineering knowledge in a different industry or role.
-Learning current and/or emerging technology and technical best practice in your area.
-Developing a broader and deeper knowledge base through research and experimentation.
-Learning and developing new engineering techniques and theories in the workplace.
-A2¤ Broadening-personal-knowledge-and-experience-in-relation-to-products-or-services- engaged-by-aceti 1 - Learning any or developing new applications, designs, processes or systems observed in new, established or evolving technology ¶ - Learning, developing and/or evaluating continuous improvement systems ¶ identify constraints and exploit apportunities for development and transfer of mology ¶
+COMPETENCY-AREAS-&-ELEMENTS:: Competency-Area-A:¶ KNOWLEDGE-AND-UNDER STANDING-OF-ENGINEERING.
+Comprehension of advanced engineering knowledge of the widely-applied Competency: principles underpinning good practice¶ Element# # Broadening personal knowledge, understanding and technical skills in applicant's own-and/or-allied-fields-of-sp avities as evidence to demonstrate this competency: ¶ ◆ Formal-training-or-post-graduate-study-related to-your-role.¶ ◆ Learning and/or developing new engineering knowledge in a different industry or role ¶ • + Learning-current-and/or-emerging-technology-and-technical-best-practice-in-your-area¶ ◆ Developing a broader and deeper knowledge base through research and experimentation.
+Learning and developing new engineering techniques and theories in the workplace Broadening personal knowledge and experience in relation to products or services s of activities as evidence to demonstrate this competency: ¶ Carrying out technical research and development ¶ Learning, analysing and/or-developing-solutions involving complex, non-standard, multidisciplinary-ar-safety-critical-problems-¶ • + Learning and/or developing new applications, designs, processes or systems based on new, established or evolving technology ¶ → Learning, developing and/or evaluating continuous improvement systems. ntify-constraints and exploit-opportunities for development and transfer